- The thesis advisor is primarily responsible for regularly monitoring the progress of the doctoral student.

 At the end of first year :

-- The student completes and submits to the ED a questionnaire on his integration into the laboratory, his research, and training activities already completed and planned.
+- The student completes and submits to the ED a report on his integration into the laboratory, his research, and training activities already completed and planned.
+The pre-filled form for this report can be downloaded from the doctoral student's EDPIF personal space.

 - A meeting, the general format of which is left open, concerning the progress of the thesis, the planned training courses and the foresight, is organized with the supervisors and the monitoring committee.
 This meeting must include an interview of the monitoring committee with the doctoral student, without supervisors, and vice versa an interview with supervisors without the doctoral student.